 To understand how purification is possible, we need to understand the type of phenomena that karmic aftermaths are.
 Although there are more complex presentations of the types of phenomena that some of them are, let us look at the least complicated explanation.

-According to this explanation, the three types of karmic aftermath are all nonstatic abstractions imputed on a mental continuum.
+According to this explanation, the three types of karmic aftermath are all nonstatic abstractions and all are imputed on a mental continuum.
 In technical terminology, they are non-congruent affecting variables (ldan-min ‘du-byed), which means they are nonstatic phenomena that are neither forms of physical phenomena, nor ways of being aware of something.
 They do not share five congruent features in common with the primary consciousness of the moment of cognition in which they occur.

 “Nonstatic” (impermanent) means that the karmic aftermaths arise dependently on and are thus affected by causes and conditions.
 Moreover, because they are further affected by conditions, they change from moment to moment.
 As the karmic aftermaths produce effects, they affect our experience.